yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

     **Potential Answer**

-    Azure fully supports forced tunneling ensuring that all Internet traffic is directed to the desired site, be that in an Azure Virtual Network or on-premises.
+    Azure fully supports forced tunneling ensuring that all internet traffic is directed to the desired site, be that in an Azure Virtual Network or on-premises.
 For example, all Internet traffic can easily be routed from Azure to an on-premises appliance for intrusion detection/prevention and logging.

 4. The corporate compliance officer of Woodgrove must ensure compliance with many requirements to ensure his organization passes audits from both internal and external entities.
-One requirement is all outbound Internet requests must pass through an on-premises system that inspects and logs this traffic.
-The CCO is skeptical of IaaS solutions in Azure since "those VMs in the cloud can access the Internet directly."
+One requirement is all outbound internet requests must pass through an on-premises system that inspects and logs this traffic.
+The CCO is skeptical of IaaS solutions in Azure since "those VMs in the cloud can access the internet directly."

     **Potential Answer**